Image

 Graduate Research Assistantships (GRA)

-With an annual research budget of more than $40 million, the AE School strongly supports its educational and research programs by awarding graduate research assistantships (GRAs) to many incoming and current students.
+The AE School supports its educational and research programs by awarding graduate research assistantships (GRAs) to many incoming and current students.
 GRAs are funded by research grants and contracts.
-The AE faculty award the available GRAs to capable students whose background and research interests best align with these projects.
-Students chosen for GRAs typically receive stipends of up to $2,500 per month and a reduced tuition ($25/semester) in return for their work on the sponsored research project.
-GRA recipients must consult with their faculty advisor each semester to determine the status of their funding.
+Individual AE faculty members award the available GRAs to capable students whose background and research interests best align with these projects.
+GRA recipients are not selected the AE School level.
+Students selected for GRAs receive monthly stipends and tuition support in return for their work on the sponsored research project.
+GRA recipients must consult with their AE faculty advisor each semester to determine the status of their funding.

 Graduate Teaching Assistantships (GTA)